Skip to content

 Adversaries may delete their commands from these logs by manually clearing the history (history -c) or deleting the bash history file rm ~/.bash_history.

-Adversaries may also leverage a Network Device CLI on network devices to clear command history data.3
+Adversaries may also leverage a Network Device CLI on network devices to clear command history data (clear logging and/or clear history).3

 On Windows hosts, PowerShell has two different command history providers: the built-in history and the command history managed by the PSReadLine module.
 The built-in history only tracks the commands used in the current session.
 This command history is not available to other sessions and is deleted when the session ends.